autopticio/catalog/README.md

 .print("$perc_cpu","$ts_cpu")
         .out("cloudwatch_results.json")
 ```
 PQL programs are executed through the Autoptic API.
-Get a free endpoint here:

-Once you have an endpoint, run through the following steps to execute the example above.
+Get a free endpoint here and run through the following steps to execute the example above.

 1. Configure access to AWS Cloudwatch

 Create a local env.json file and add the contents below.
-You can also download the template here.
+You can also download the template.
 ```
 {
   "data":